 You can get a DUI with a BAL under 0.08%.

 Under Section 316.193(a), a person can also get a DUI if they drive under the influence of any amount of alcohol or drugs and their normal faculties are impaired.

 You can get a DUI without driving.

 Under Section 316.193(2), you can get a DUI if you are under the influence of alcohol, drugs, or a chemical substance and you are under “actual physical control” of a vehicle.
-Meaning, if you’re in actual physical control of a vehicle but not driving under the influence, you can still get a DUI.
+Meaning, if you’re in actual physical control of a vehicle but not driving, you can still get a DUI.

 If you refuse a chemical test, your license will be suspended.

-Once you receive a Florida license, you agree to consent to a chemical test when a police officer asks you to take one.
+Once you receive a Florida license, you agree to consent to a chemical test if stopped for suspected DUI.
 If you are asked to take a chemical test during a DUI stop and you refuse, your driver’s license will be automatically suspended, even if you had nothing to drink.

 Most first DUIs are misdemeanors.